 Futures contracts and options on futures contracts are stated at fair value using the primary exchange's closing price.
 Such fair value estimates are categorized as Level 1 fair value measurements.
 Forward currency contracts are stated at fair value using published daily settlement prices or at dealers' quotes.
 Such fair value estimates are categorized as Level 2 fair value estimates.
 Unrealized gains or losses on open futures contracts and forward currency contracts represent the difference between contract trade price and fair value.
 Any change in net unrealized gain or loss from the preceding period is reported in the statement of operations.
-Gains or losses on futures contracts, options on futures contracts and forward currency contracts are liquidated.
+Gains or losses on futures contracts, options on futures contracts and forward currency contracts are realized when such contracts are liquidated.

 Investments in other managed futures funds, if any, will be reported in the Fund's statement of financial condition at fair value.
-Fair value ordinarily represents the Fund's proportionate share of each other managed futures fund's net asset value determined for each managed futures fund in accordance with such managed futures fund's valuation policies and reported at the time of the Fund's valuation by the managed futures fund represents the amount that the Fund could reasonably expect to receive from such managed futures fund if the Fund's investment was redeemed at the time of the valuation, based on information reasonably available at the time the valuation is made and that the Fund's income or loss in the statement of operations.
+Fair value ordinarily represents the Fund's proportionate share of each other managed futures fund's net asset value determined for each managed futures fund in accordance with such managed futures fund's valuation policies and reported at the time of the Fund's valuation by the management of the managed futures fund.
+Generally, the fair value of the Fund's investment in another managed futures fund represents the amount that the Fund could reasonably expect to receive from such managed futures fund if the Fund's investment was redeemed at the time of the valuation, based on information reasonably available at the time the valuation is made and that the Fund believes to be reliable.
+The Fund will record its proportionate share of other managed futures funds' income or loss in the statement of operations.